 Boned chicken thighs (or legs)

 Pare away the outer skin of a swede or two, or more.
 Cut the flesh into smallish cubes Cover them with water or stock and boil for 20 to 30 minutes - or until soft.
-If you are using star aniseed instead of an aniseed spirit, add three stars to the water in which you are boiling the swede.
+If you are using star aniseed instead of an aniseed spirit as the flavouring for the swede, add three stars to the water in which you are boiling the swede.
 Discard them when the swede has been boiled.

-Pour off the cooking water for later-to-be-enjoyed soup.
+Pour off the cooking water for the start of a later-to-be-enjoyed soup.

 Mash the swede with butter, pepper and salt.

 Now stir in a measure (say, a dessertspoon) of Ouzo, Pernod, Ricard, or other aniseed spirit.
 Or you may have imparted enough aniseed taste from the star aniseeds used when boiling the swede.

 Cover the bottom of an ovenproof dish with the mashed swede.

 Take chicken thighs (better than legs) from which you have extracted the single, central bone (if you have done this earlier, tie together and put the bones in with the swede when you are boiling it to obtain extra flavour).
 Keep the skin on the thigh pieces and roll them into bundles before arranging them (one large or two small per person) on top of the mashed swede.
 If boning chicken legs, also discard the sharp bone lying close to the leg bone and use kitchen scissors to trim away the little white ends of tendon.
 Wrap in their skin, as with thighs.

 When the thighs are in position, and just pressed down a little into the mashed swede, dribble or brush a little olive oil over each.
 Add salt, and give them a good milling of black pepper from the pepper mill.